kanno-soe/kanno-soe/Exposition/Theory.md

 >
 > — Línjì Yìxuán, *The Record of Línjì*

-Genjō answers how groundless dependence comes forward as a case.
+Genjōkōan answers how groundless dependence comes forward as a case.

 Linji supplies its guard-image.
 The reconstruction reads the true person of no rank (無位真人) along a seam: *no rank* (無位) is non-attainment; the true person going in and out (真人…出入) through the face-gates prevents no-rank from becoming inert; the whole figure holds no-rank and activity together.
 When the monk asks what the true person is—and then hesitates under Linji’s demand to speak—the phrase threatens to become a resting-place.
 Linji’s rebuff destroys that possibility, discarding even the “true person of no rank” once it begins to function as something identifiable or possessable.
 This no-rank, no-resting-place reading is called the **non-attaining middle**, or **unattaining middle**, when the emphasis falls on nothing being obtained or stored.

 The reconstruction states that reading in Dōgen's vocabulary. **Shu** (修) is practice, the concrete doing. **Shō** (証) is realization, with the non-attaining floor-face at bottom placement in any given grading of a resonance.
 The homophone differs from the the *shō* in *mujishō*, which is 性, nature, while the **shō** in *shushō* is 証, realization.

 Shō gains determinate content through a contrast within practice.
 At a bottom placement, practice has its non-attaining floor-face face: the act's subject-position is ceded, with nothing in the doing answering to a dis-resonant "self-forwards".
 At a non-bottom placement, that same practice is delusive to the extent that it arrogates the subject-position.
 This gives the non-attaining floor-face its grading counterpart.
-Genjō has no corresponding delusion term: its contrast is empty dependence versus manifestation.
+Genjōkōan has no corresponding delusion term: its contrast is empty dependence versus manifestation.

 **Shushō** (修証) says practice-realization; **shushō-ittō** says that its practice and realization are non-dual.
 That cannot mean two events—practice first and an attained realization later—nor a still shō somehow acting by itself.